pavelsr/pavelsr/README.md

 ## Open to Opportunities

-I’m open to **full-time roles** or **long-term projects** (6+ months) with clear growth potential and stability.
+I'm open to **full-time roles** or **long-term projects** (6+ months) with clear growth potential and stability.

-If you’re an HR or recruiter, I’d be glad to discuss how my experience can add value to your company and explore potential collaboration.
+If you're an HR or recruiter, I'd be glad to discuss how my experience can add value to your company and explore potential collaboration.

 **Location & Relocation:** Based in Russia (tax resident), but open to relocation opportunities.